 1. Introduction

-Regional simulations of atmospheric trace gases provide insights into emissions and chemistry at high resolution.
-However, errors in the boundary conditions used to drive background concentrations may have a spatially and temporally variable influence on model output, resulting in systematic biases in the inferred emissions, chemical loss, or chemical production.
+Regional simulations of atmospheric trace gases provide insights into emissions and chemistry at relatively high spatiotemporal resolution.
+Errors in the boundary conditions used to drive background concentrations may have a spatially and temporally variable influence on model output, resulting in systematic biases in the inferred emissions, chemical loss, or chemical production.
 Understanding the sensitivity of the simulated observations to boundary conditions is critical to avoiding these biases.
-We propose a framework to characterize the sensitivity of simulated concentrations to boundary conditions to predict and correct the influence of boundary condition errors.
+We characterize the sensitivity of simulated concentrations to boundary conditions to predict and correct the influence of boundary condition errors.
 We consider the case of inverse analyses of satellite observations used to infer emissions, but our analysis is generalizable to any regional simulation of atmospheric trace gases.

-Boundary conditions for regional simulations define the inflow concentrations of atmospheric trace gases and their precursors.
-Often, these conditions are provided by coarse-resolution global simulations.
-To ensure that model-observation differences reflect emissions or chemistry within the regional domain, these boundary conditions are frequently adjusted to be unbiased with respect to observations (e.g., Lauvaux et al. 2012, Göckede et al. 2010, Qu et al. 20??).
-However, the observations may be insufficient to correct the boundary condition at the necessary spatial and temporal resolution to capture background variability (citation—maybe Lu’s paper?).
+Boundary conditions for regional simulations define the background concentrations of atmospheric trace gases and their precursors.
+These conditions are often provided by coarse-resolution global simulations adjusted to be unbiased with respect to observations (e.g., Lauvaux et al., 2012, Gockede et al., 2010, Qu et al., 20xx).
+However, the observations may be insufficient to correct the boundary condition at the spatial and temporal resolution necessary to capture background variability (citation—maybe Lu’s paper?).
+Other studies use smoothed atmospheric observations as boundary conditions (e.g., Estrada et al., 2023).
+These approaches are limited to spatiotemporally dense data and may also remove systematic variability..

 Residual biases in the boundary condition are particularly significant for analyses of long-lived gases for which the inflow dominates the observed concentrations, or for which the variability of inflow dominates observed variability.

 Biases in simulated concentrations resulting from boundary conditions can propagate to inferred emissions, chemical loss, or chemical production.
 Inverse analyses compare observed concentrations to a chemical transport model (CTMs) to find the emissions, chemical loss, or chemical production that best explain the observations.
 However, any systematic biases in the CTM or CTM parameters, including boundary conditions, can propagate to the optimal solution.
 For example, in the case of emissions optimization, an inversion could attribute a positive bias in the boundary condition to emissions, resulting in an overestimate.
 To address this problem, boundary condition elements are often optimized as part of the inverse analysis (e.g., …).
 However, it is often unclear the temporal and spatial resolution necessary to capture boundary condition variability (e.g., Lauvaux et al. 2012).